koktaildotcom/com.sure-petcare/README.md

 ## Introduction
 This app integrate the `Sure Petcare` products into Homey.
+Manage the state of your pet- or catflap and keep track of your pets!

 Do you like the app?
 You can make me happy by buying me a beer! [![](https://img.shields.io/badge/paypal-donate-green.svg)](https://www.paypal.me/koktaildotcom)